-I wasn’t even planning on visiting Khao Lak this year, but then my sister told me that she was going to spend her honeymoon with her husband there so I took my girlfriend for a 2-nights Phang Nga, 3-nights Khao Lak and 1 night Phuket trip on the motorcycle.
-Make sure you do some beach hopping on the motorcycle (the one on the picture is Khao Lak beach but there are more) as well as visiting the remaining two highlights – see below.
+I wasn’t even planning on visiting Khao Lak this year, but then my sister told me that she was going to spend her honeymoon with her husband there, so I took my girlfriend for a 2-nights Phang Nga, 3-nights Khao Lak and 1 night Phuket trip on the motorbike.
+Make sure you do some beach hopping on the motorbike (the one in the picture is Khao Lak Beach, but there are more) as well as visiting the remaining two highlights – see below.

 Tam Nang Waterfall